A census of cool core galaxy clusters in IllustrisTNG: Introduction

-Observational results suggest that CCs have evolved little since $z\sim1.6$.
-The central electron number density, entropy and cooling time of CC clusters have not evolved during this epoch \citep{Cavagnolo2009,McDonald2013,McDonald2017}, suggesting that thermal equilibrium in the cluster core is established very early in its formation history.
+Observational results suggest that the properties of CCs have evolved little since $z\sim1.6$.
+The central electron number density, entropy and cooling time of CC clusters at low-redshift are similar to their high-redshift counterparts \citep{Cavagnolo2009,McDonald2013,McDonald2017}, suggesting that thermal equilibrium in the cluster core is established very early in its formation history.
 These results are consistent with the observation that the fraction of strong CCs, defined by cuspiness of the electron number density \citep{Vikhlinin2007} or concentration of the surface brightness \citep{Santos2008,Santos2010}, decreases with increasing redshift.
 This is because the majority of the cluster volume evolves self-similarly around a CC, increasing in density and reducing the contrast to the core with increasing redshift \citep{McDonald2017}.